Godsmith/trainfinity3/README.md

 - Trains avoid oncoming trains by choosing sidetracks when available

 ## Controls
-- To build track, select Track and either click start and then end positions, or drag from start position to end position
+- To build track, select Track and click start and then waypoint positions.
+	- Click on the same position twice to build,
+	- click a previous position to revert,
+	- or click the starting position to abort.
 - Select Station and click an empty location (preferrably next to a resource) to build a station
 - Platforms are automatically built on track next to stations
 - Select Train and click two platforms in succession to create a train and a route.
   - Train length is equal to the shortest platform length
 - Select Destroy and either click on a location or drag to select an area to destroy
-- Modes can also be selected with the number keys (1 to build track etc)
+- Modes can also be selected with the number keys, or Escape for Select mode

 ## Credits